 If you eat more calories than you burn, you’ll gain weight.

-And the more calories you eat, the more weight you’ll gain, and the more of that weight is going to be fat.
+And the more calories you eat, the more weight you’ll gain.

 Is there a limit to how much fat you can gain in, say, a single day?

-Can 24 hours of uninhibited gluttony really lead to several pounds of fat gain, as some claim?
+Can 24 hours of uninhibited gluttony lead to several pounds of fat gain, as some claim?

-The truth is that you can gain a large amount of fat from a single day of bingeing, but it’s probably less than you think.
+The long story short is you can gain a large amount of fat after a single day of bingeing, but it’s probably less than you think.

-By the end of this article, you’ll know how your body stores fat, how much fat you can really gain in a single day, and how to minimize fat gain if you have your heart set on plundering the kitchen.
+By the end of this article, you’ll know how your body stores fat, how much fat you can really gain in a single day of overeating, and how to minimize fat gain if you have your heart set on engaging in some holiday hoggery.

 Here’s the short answer: not as much as you might think.